 Next Rangers manager: Ibrox icon 'would be very popular' addition to van Bronckhorst staff

-Journalist Stuart Hodge reckons that Arthur Numan would be a popular choice to join Giovanni Van Bronckhorst's coaching staff.
+Rangers hero Arthur Numan would be a popular choice to join Giovanni van Bronckhorst's coaching staff at Ibrox, according to journalist Stuart Hodge.

 Van Bronckhorst is the clear favourite to replace Steven Gerrard and become the new Rangers boss.